garydanton/garydanton.github.io/_posts/2022-09-24-Adding-Persistence-To-Minecraft-Docker.md

 categories: [docker]
 ---

-As mentioned in my earlier post - [Deploy a Minecraft server with Docker](/deploy-minecraft-docker/), I'd originally not created it with persistence in mind, this was fine until my intall of docker desktop developed an issue and I needed to nuke it - say goodbye MineCraft server..
+As mentioned in my earlier post - [Deploy a Minecraft server with Docker](/deploy-minecraft-docker/), I'd originally not created it with persistence in mind, this was fine until my install of docker desktop developed an issue and I needed to nuke it - say goodbye Minecraft server..

 At this point I revisted adding a persistent volume for the Minecraft Data folder to avoid issues like this in the future and make sure that all future servers can be backed up easily.